Heroes (Stargate SG-1): Part 2

-Having gone to assist SG-13, SG-1 and other teams provide cover for Dr. Fraiser and Wells.
+As SG-3 and SG-13 are under attack, SG-1, SG-5 and SG-7 are sent in to back them up while Dr. Fraiser and her field team treat the wounded including Airman Wells.
 Colonel O'Neill takes a Goa'uld staff blast to the torso and falls to the ground.
 The embattled SG teams return to Earth and, while the camera crews are forced from the Gateroom, an unidentified individual stretched lifeless on a gurney is visible, concerning Bregman.
 Reports that there was a fatality during the mission filter through the SGC, piquing the interest of the reporter.
 With a member of Stargate Command dead, Agent Woolsey (Robert Picardo) is sent by the Intelligence Oversight Committee to investigate who is responsible, questioning the decisions of General Hammond, Dr. Jackson, and Major Carter.
 Bregman also tries to determine what happened.

 An infuriated Bregman makes a strong stand about the importance of the media, especially with regard to a top secret program which is to be made public anyway.
 He highlights the importance of documenting the sacrifice and loss associated with war.
 After continued pressure, Dr. Jackson allows the reporter to view the tape he made of the mission.
 Bregman sees Dr. Fraiser tending to Wells and, almost immediately after stabilizing him for travel, taking a fatal staff blast to her torso.

 As O'Neill recovers in the infirmary, Daniel visits Wells and his wife, where he is introduced to their newborn baby, who they have named Janet in Fraiser's honor.
 Stargate Command personnel gather for the memorial service, with Carter reading a eulogy of the names of those whom Fraiser saved.
 After Bregman shows Hammond his film, Hammond admits that he was wrong about the journalist's intentions, believing the documentary to be a fitting testimonial to those who have served and in some cases, given their lives for the Stargate Program and protection of Earth.
 Colonel O'Neill agrees to sit down and talk to Bregman.